cloudvista/precision-ai/readme.md

 ### Technical Note

-The direct Fileman-to-DocumentDB replication is best described as an extract-and-load ("EL") process, rather than an exxtract-transform-load (ETL) process.
-It does not involve any transformation, which is precisely why it is lossless and full-fidelity.
+The direct Fileman-to-DocumentDB extraction is best described as an extract-and-load ("EL") process, rather than an extract-transform-load ("ETL") process.
+This EL process does not involve any transformation, which is precisely why it is lossless and full-fidelity.

-Only a direct, full-fidelity 1:1 replication of the FileMan hierarchical data model and data within a modern database of the identical form (i.e., Document DB) will avoid the data loss involved with transforming the data into a different kind of database (relational or otherwise).
+Such a direct, full-fidelity 1:1 extraction of the FileMan data model to a modern database of the identical form (i.e.  document database) will avoid the data loss involved with transforming the data into a different kind of data model(relational or otherwise).

-Such a full-fidelity direct replication will comprehensively capture, describe and ‘liberate’ all FileMan data in a modern, maintainable, accessible form.
+Such a full-fidelity direct replication will comprehensively capture, describe and ‘liberate’ all FileMan data in a modern, maintainable, mainstream database will allow comprehensive access with commity tools.
 VA has developed this automated  FileMan data model migration tool and this is available to the government at no cost.
 Expertise in FileMan will nevertheless still be required to execute this replication strategy.

 What full-fidelity FileMan-MongoDB replication is not:
-* Not a generic process: No commercial tool or data platform has this capability.
+* Not a generic process:: No commercial tool or data platform has this capability.
-* Not a proprietary process: No vendor-proprietary tools or technology involved.
+* Not a proprietary process:: No vendor-proprietary tools or technology involved.
-* Not a  lift-and-shift process: Moving databases to a new datacenter does not fix data accessibility.
+* Not a  lift-and-shift process:: Moving databases to a new datacenter does not fix data accessibility.
-* Not an  extract-transform-load (ETL) process: This ignores the FileMan model and replaces with a different one.
+* Not an  extract-transform-load (ETL) process:  ETL ignores the FileMan model and replaces with a different one.
+This is an extract-load (EL) process which does not transform any of the

 ### References